-The Business Ecosystem(s) of Connecticut are Diverse and Unique: The tools to market a business do not totally align with this reality.
+Connecticut's Business Ecosystem(s) are Diverse and Unique: The tools to market a business do not align with this reality.

 Recently, while performing Keyword research for another small business blog based in Connecticut, We went about the usual activities of identifying terms and searches currently being asked by the audience we are speaking to.